pgxcentre/genipe/docs/tutorials.rst

 ================

-This section presents some short tutorials describing the functionality of the :py:mod:`gwip` module.
+This section presents some short tutorials describing the functionality of the :py:mod:`genip` module.
 The first one describes the genome-wide imputation pipeline itself.
 The other tutorials describe provided tools to perform statistical analysis or data management.

-1. :ref:`gwip-tut`
+1. :ref:`genip-tut`
 2. :ref:`cox-tut`
 3. :ref:`skat-tut`
 4. :ref:`linear-tut`